UpadhyayShweta/Personal_Finance_Planner/README.md

 ### Part 2 - Retirement Planning

-In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
-You will then use the Monte Carlo data to answer questions about the portfolio.
+In this section, we will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
+We will then use the Monte Carlo data to answer questions about the portfolio.

-Follow the steps outlined in the starter notebook to complete the following:

 #### Monte Carlo Simulation